-The photos below show pictures of groups doing these activities and the outcomes of the group activities.
+The photos below show pictures of groups doing these activities and the outcomes of the group activities we conducted during our Email Writing Seminar.
 Click on the photos to see bigger sizes.

 Jennifer Kumar is a corporate communication specialist working with corporates in India on clear business communication via email, phone and in face to face interactions.
 Contact her for more information to get your team started today!